Geidelberg/variantAnalysis/scripts/for_public_release/README.md

 ```

-Plot of TPP-adjusted SGTF against estimated effective population size using `mlesky` for each epiweek:
+Plot of TPP-adjusted SGTF against estimated effective population size using `mlesky`.
+Each point represents an epiweek of 2020:
 ![plot of SGTF and Ne for B.1.1.7](TPP-adjusted_SGTF_vs_Ne_mlesky_to_week_56.png)